-My first stop on the Mohawk Trail or perhaps I should say drive by today was in Williamstown at Williams College.
+My first stop or perhaps I should say drive by was in Williamstown at Williams College.
 The campus buildings mixed with Gothic stone churches were picturesque.
-I arrived just as classes let out, so I got to check out the latest styles…shorts with galoshes was the new look!
+I arrived just as classes let out, so I got to check out the latest styles.
+Shorts with galoshes was the new look!

 Mount Greylock State Reservation

 I continued on the Mohawk Trail to Mount Greylock State Reservation.
 Ten miles of switch backs up a steep mountain road in the fog and rain was to lead me to the summit with magnificent views.
-I made it about half way and determined views were not an options.
+I made it about half way and determined views were not an option.
 As such, the mutts and I pulled over for a hike.
 We trounced through the forest over wet rocks and leaves to Monkey Tree Falls for a 1.5 mile roundtrip.

 Monkey Tree Falls